Load Test

 --api-schema

-Specify load test name and directory
+6. Specify test name and directory

 You can override the default test name and specify the directory to save the generated test.